profiler.rb is not concurrent-execution threadsafe

 See http://jira.codehaus.org/browse/JRUBY-2133 for the (admittedly sparse) JRuby issue.

-Updated by jabley (James Abley) about 11 years ago
+Updated by jabley (James Abley) over 11 years ago

 Sample patch attached for discussion.
 There are style and best

 practice issues with this patch due to my lack of ruby experience.